Skip to Content

 Gym Access

-Gym access is usually free on cruises.
 Many cruise ships will have a running track and/or other sports courts that you can use throughout your cruise.
 Some exercise classes are also free.
-I loved taking part in the free Zumba classes with Princess Cruises.

 Sapphire Princess Gym Princess Cruises Ship Shape Program

-What ISN’T Included in a Mainstream/Budget Cruise Fare?
+What Isn’t Included in a Mainstream/Budget Cruise Fare?

 Excursions

-Excursions are the trips that you take in the ports organised by the cruise line.
-Most cruises do not include any excursions in the price of the cruise.
 These can be quite expensive so I will often forgo the organised excursions, preferring instead to download a map and create my own walking tour.

 Booking excursions through a third party can be much cheaper although there are risks to doing this.
 If you for some reason miss the port, maybe the weather is bad, you won’t be entitled to a refund.

-The cruise ship will not wait for third party excursions if your trip is late back to the ship.
 The ship will, however, wait for all of the organised cruise line excursions to return before sailing away.
 To get around this I usually just make sure that I am back at the ship an hour or two before departure time.

 Speciality Dining

-To visit a speciality restaurant you will usually pay a set amount per head, for example, $30.
 In some circumstances, you may pay per item such as Johnny Rockets on Royal Caribbean ships.
 Cover charges can range from around £15 per person up to £100 and beyond!

-Speciality dining packages are often available when booking your cruise.
-These may be sold as part of the promotion on which you booked the cruise.
 You are usually able to add on a ‘dining package’ to your cruise, the packages allow you to eat in certain speciality restaurants a number of times.
-For example, you may buy a package which means you can eat in speciality restaurants 5 times during your cruise.

 If you are cruising with MSC make sure you check out their ‘status match’ program.
-I have another post about the perks I gained from doing the status match here: MSC Black Card Perks.
-As a result of me matching my Norwegian Cruise Line status to MSC, I now get a free speciality meal on each cruise which is well worth having!
+I have another post about the perks I gained from doing the status match here:

-Most Drinks (Alcoholic)
+Most Drinks

-Generally speaking, cruises do not include drinks.
 When you cruise you can either ‘pay as you go’ and purchase drinks similar to how you would in a bar or restaurant on land.
-An alternative to this is to buy a drinks package, this means that you pay a certain amount upfront and are then ‘allowed’ to drink certain drinks.
-Most cruise lines will offer, at a minimum, a soft drinks package and an alcohol package.

-Even if you purchase the most expensive drinks package this may not include all drinks onboard.
 Most packages come with price limitations or a limit on the number of drinks you can have per day.

 Room Service

 Room service normally has an extra charge, some cruise lines may offer breakfast room service for free but charge for room service at other times of the day.
-The cost may be based on the item that you are ordering or you may just have to pay a set ‘delivery’ fee.

 I would definitely recommend ordering room service if it is free and you have a balcony cabin.
 There is something amazing about sitting on the balcony enjoying your dinner.